oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 annotations override annotations on the properties or navigation properties targeted via the declaring structured type.

-External targeting is also possible for action and function overloads whose binding parameter is addressed via a certain path or has a certain type.
+External targeting is also possible for bound action and function overloads whose binding parameter is addressed via a certain path or has a certain type.
 The target path then consists of two path expressions from the table above separated by a forward slash.
 The first path expression references one of the